SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Thanks," Fluttershy said before she picked one up in her mouth.
 She pinned it in the fabric, holding the front two sides together at the chest of the ponnequin.

 "Do you think we should put gems on it?"
-Pinkie asked.

-"Maybe, Rarity did include them in the bag," Fluttershy said.
+"Maybe, Rarity did include them in the bag."

 A few seconds later, Fluttershy asked, "how long do you want the dress to be?
 Do you want it short or do you want it long?"

-"Let's make it long, more regal like, I think," Pinkie answered.
+"Let's make it long, more regal like, I think."

-"Okay, I need you to hold up the skirt, so I can cut it at the right length," Fluttershy said.
+"Okay, I need you to hold up the skirt, so I can cut it at the right length."

 "Okay," Pinkie said as she lifted the skirt in her hooves, spreading it out behind the ponnequin.